Leitgeb's First Name

 There is yet another remarkable clue to be mentioned that points to the recipient, respectively the performer of the concerto: on the first page of the autograph score on the lower margin one can read the slightly clumsy entry "leigeb n[umber?]
 6" – possibly a corruption of the name Leutgeb which is frequently also passed on as "Leitgeb" and in this spelling comes even closer to the entry "leigeb".

 It is immediately obvious that spelling was not really Leitgeb's forte.
-The missing g in "breitiam" (Bräutigam, i.e. groom), resembling the missing t in "leigeb", is especially telling.
+The missing g in "breitiam" (Bräutigam, i.e. groom), which resembles the missing t in "leigeb", is especially telling.
 It is not even fully clear what the last word in the above signature is supposed to mean.
 If it means "leedig" (unmarried) it contradicts the date of the contract which was signed two days after the wedding.

 A better and much more significant example of Leitgeb's handwriting and spelling skills is the postscript to his will which he signed on 1 June 1801.
-For obvious reasons the will proper was not written by the testator.
+For obvious reasons, the will proper was not written by the testator.
 Leitgeb's writing skills show that he was exactly the man who was able to sign his own name with a letter missing.

 ich hab meina tochder ein schrif gemach vön meina / golden uhr die schrif ist for nula und nichtz/ anzusechen die sol mein Frau Ver Kaufen / und daß Gelt soln die trei Könda be Komen / fon Ernst daß sein armenarn – – – – / meine Kleitdung und wöß daß sol mein / son Fridarich leitgeb alß be Komen, aber / nicht aufa mal nur, wen meine Frau / wiel wen sie wiel ale Jahr oder ale / halbe Jahr. / daß ist mein lößtda / wile und meinung / Joseph leitgeb